basakbuluttekin/DAFT_0410/module_2/Lab_27_Advanced-Tableau/README.md

 2. Connect the data in Tableau
 3. Answer the following questions using only Tableau.
 4. Save each answer as a widget.
-5. Save answer in the readme
+5. Save answer in the readme - Answers have 3 stars next to them.

 Questions:
 1. What is the percent of total Sales for the ‘Home Office’ Customer Segment in July of 2012?